FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 • when a J-2 child reaches age 21.

 If you, as a J-2 spouse or child, believe that your situation merits special consideration based on one of the exceptions above, you should complete online form DS-3035 selecting "Interested Government Agency (non-physician)," pay the processing fee (Steps 1 and 2 of the Instructions), and submit a statement explaining why you are applying for a waiver and your J-1 spouse or parent is not.
 Your statement should also explain why your situation merits special consideration.
-Your application should include a request for the Department of State to act as an IGA on your behalf based on the humanitarian circumstances in your case.
+Your application should include a request for the Department of State to act as an Interested Government Agency on your behalf based on the humanitarian circumstances in your case.
 As applicable, you must also submit:

 • a copy of your J-1 spouse’s death certificate;